prapooskur/SlugCourses/abouttheproject.md

 ## Accomplishments that we're proud of

 We're really proud of the UI/UX of the app.
 The mobile experience is significantly improved over the website.
 The UI was modernized to be more aesthetically pleasing, and content is presented in a easily digestible manner.
 The UX is markedly enhanced with proper support for phones and touch screen devices.
+It up to date with modern UI principles (we follow Google's Material Design 3 guidelines) and was designed with modern UI prototyping tools such as Figma.
 It is also integrated with a lot of common touch screen actions such as swiping to the left of the screen to go back the previous screen.

+//photo of market research

+//gif of prototype using Figma

 We are also incredibly proud of the LLM integration.
 It was a massive undertaking to delve into the realm of large language models, and especially something as complicated as retrieval-augmented generation.
 Understanding document generation a

 ## What we learned

 We definitely learned a lot of stuff.
 We learned to work with a proper cloud SQL database for our backend data and how to integrate it with webscraped data.
 We also learned a lot about how LLMs could be used to search documents in addition to simple conversations.
+We also learned the complexity and depth of UX/UI design on Figma.
 We also learned a lot about app development and integrating it with all of our complex moving parts.

 webscraping/database stuff